 Add a teaching teamblock

 The teaching team block lists the names, photos and optionally contact details of the teaching team.
 Your block is included in the FLO sites so you will not have to create it yourself unless it has been deleted.

 Locate the Add a block dropdown menu (usually on the right-hand side) and select Topic welcome

 When the new block appears, click the cog icon to configure the block (see more information below)

-Welcome text – enter some introductory text for students here.
-Try to keep the text short – if you have a lot of content, consider using a page resource instead.
+If your topic is not yet using the starter site, you can add some introductory text for students here.
+Try to keep the text short – if you have a lot of content, consider using a welcome video or page resource instead.